Phoenix Addiction Treatment for Drugs and Alcohol

 These are short meetings with therapists.
 These sessions are usually conducted one on one or in small groups.
 Therapists use these sessions to give feedback about your alcohol or substance abuse pattern and help you set your sobriety goals.
 They help you come up with ideas useful in making and sustaining behavioral changes.

-Inpatient Treatment with Springboard Recovery
+Addiction Treatment with Springboard Recovery

 Springboard Recovery is acknowledged for helping patients recover from addiction through effective Phoenix treatment (drugs and alcohol).

 The center is widely recognized for our safe, holistic and affordable solutions to drug and alcohol addiction and wellness.
-It you are a resident of Scottsdale, Arizona, it will be worth your while to seriously look into how Springboard Recovery Rehab can help you regain sobriety.
+If you are a resident of Scottsdale, Arizona, it will be worth your while to seriously look into how Springboard Recovery Rehab can help you regain sobriety.